Alcohol (drug): Metronidazole

 Metronidazole is an antibacterial agent that kills bacteria by damaging cellular DNA and hence cellular function.
 Metronidazole is usually given to people who have diarrhea caused by Clostridioides difficile bacteria.
 Patients who are taking metronidazole are sometimes advised to avoid alcohol, even after 1 hour following the last dose.
 Although older data suggested a possible disulfiram-like effect of metronidazole, newer data has challenged this and suggests it does not actually have this effect.

 NSAIDs

-NSAIDs and alcohol both increase gastrointestinal events such as gastrointestinal bleeding and peptic ulcers.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) and alcohol both increase gastrointestinal events such as gastrointestinal bleeding and peptic ulcers.
 Taking the two together further increases the risk additively.

 The risk of stomach bleeding is still increased when aspirin is taken with alcohol or warfarin.

 Methylphenidate

 Ethanol enhances the bioavailability of methylphenidate (elevated plasma dexmethylphenidate).
 Ethylphenidate formation appears to be more common when large quantities of methylphenidate and alcohol are consumed at the same time, such as in non-medical use or overdose scenarios.
 However, only a small percent of the consumed methylphenidate is converted to ethylphenidate.